quorum1/governance/docs/terms-of-service.md

 * Respect the intellectual property rights of others.
 * Avoid activities that disrupt or harm the Services, other Members, or the Collective’s reputation.

-The Collective reserves the right to suspend or terminate your account for violations of these Terms or the **Code of Conduct** \[Insert Link\], or for activities that are detrimental to our community.
+The Collective reserves the right to suspend or terminate your account for violations of these Terms or the [Code of Conduct](./code-of-conduct.md), or for activities that are detrimental to our community.

 ## **Section 5: Intellectual Property (IP)**